Mars7777/Learning-Opencv/README.md

 # Learning-Opencv
-Record the learning process of computer vision
+Recording the learning process of computer vision.

 A student from SCU.